 Through a small nick in the skin, an FDA approved catheter (ClosureFAST®) is inserted into the vein.
 Radiofrequency energy is then delivered to the vein and seals it shut.
-The result mimics that of Endovenous Laser Ablation in that it closes down the problematic vein, allowing healthy veins to take over carrying blood.
-Treatments are usually performed in less than 30 minutes with success rates greater than 90% and very low recurrence rates.
+The result mimics that of Endovenous Laser Ablation because it closes down the problematic vein, and then the blood is rerouted to nearby healthy veins.
+Treatments are done in our office and usually take about 45-30 minutes to complete with success rates greater than 90% and very low recurrence rates.
 Patients can immediately return to normal activity, typically with little to no pain.

 The VenaSeal™ system is the latest treatment option for diseased veins.
 The VenaSeal™ system improves blood flow by closing the diseased vein.
 The system delivers a small amount of a specially formulated medical adhesive inside the diseased vein.
 The adhesive seals the vein shut and blood is rerouted through nearby healthy veins.